0xHertz/gnome-simple-ai-assistant/README.md

 ## 🌟 Features

+- **Multi-Provider Support**: OpenAI, Google Gemini, Anthropic Claude, DeepSeek, or any OpenAI-compatible endpoint.
+- **Markdown Rendering**: Headers, bold/italic, inline code, fenced code blocks, tables, links, lists, and blockquotes.
+- **Selectable & Copyable Messages**: Copy any response with one click, or select text directly with the mouse.
 - **Agentic Loop**: AI can propose commands, see output, and continue the task.
+- **Sudo Support**: Execute privileged commands safely via `pkexec` with native system password prompts and output capture.
+- **System Awareness**: Optionally share system details (CPU, GPU, RAM, OS) for better technical assistance.
 - **Secure & Private**: API keys are stored locally in GSettings.
 No data is sent to anyone but your chosen AI provider.
-- **Sudo Support**: Execute privileged commands safely via `pkexec` with native system password prompts and output capture.
-- **System Awareness**: Optionally share system details (CPU, GPU, RAM, OS) for better technical assistance.
 - **Theme Support**: Automatically matches your system theme (Light/Dark).
+- **Keyboard Shortcut**: Configurable global shortcut to open the assistant.
+- **Customizable Window**: Adjustable width and height.
 - **History Management**: Local history storage with configurable message limits.

 ## 📸 Screenshots